 The candidate is expected to participate in research, development and management of the current research projects within the department, and to work on expanding his own research portfolio, including applying for research grants and developing industrial cooperation projects.

 The position includes a moderate teaching load.
 The candidate is expected to supervise undergraduate and graduate students, and to teach introductory and advanced software systems courses in English (knowledge of the Czech language is not required).

-The call for applications is open starting July 2019 with monthly reviews, applications are accepted until the position is filled.
-The contract duration is three years, renewable, successful candidates can apply for promotion (habilitation) and obtain a permanent position.
+The call for applications is open with monthly reviews, and applications are accepted until the position is filled.
+The contract duration is three years and renewable.
+Successful candidates can apply for promotion (habilitation) and obtain a permanent position.